mr-pallab/ETF_trend_checker/README.md

 1. ETF_trend_checker.py contains the function to fetch the data of a particular ETF for the last 1 month (daily price)
 2. Parallel_data_acquisition.py contains implementation of multiprocessing module method (Pool) to parallellize acquisiton of data for multiple ETFs.
+3. Analysis.py provides functionality to perform trend analysis based on data fetched with the help of the previous modules.

 Steps remaining:
 1. Refinement of Parallel_data_acquisition.py script.
-2. Implementation of actual trend analysis based on a custom-defined algorithm in a new script.
-3. Further refinements
+2. Further refinements in exception handling, edge cases and general improvements.
+3. extension of trend analysis to take into account all data point rather than just Max and Min.

 Developed by: Mahfuzur Rahman (pallab86@gmail.com)